KnezIker/CNN/README.md

 <br>

 Since there will be no changes to the core, the instruction fetch stage (if_stage) will remain unchanged.
-The only changes that will be made are in the:
+The only changes that will be made are in the files:
 ```
 cv32e40p_core 		    (changed)
 └── cv32e40p_id_stage       (changed)